Quobis/action-owasp-dependecy-track-check/README.md

 ## Supported languages
 Currently this action supports the generation of upload of projects devloped in the languages as follows:
-- Node.js: define the language variable as `nodejs`. `npm install` will be executed within the container to gather all the dependencies.
+- **Node.js**: define the language variable as `nodejs`. `npm install` will be executed within the container to gather all the dependencies.
-- Python: define the language variable as `python`.
+- **Python**: define the language variable as `python`.
 It will get the package information from requirements.txt.
-- Golang: define the language variable as `golang`.
+- **Golang**: define the language variable as `golang`.
 It will get the package information from go.mod, which is typically present in the repository.

 Please note that if any of the files above is not available the action will fail when trying to generate the BoM files.